Airway management: Treatment

 Treatment includes different maneuvers that aim to remove the foreign body that is obstructing the airway.
 This type of obstruction most often occurs when someone is eating or drinking.
 Most modern protocols, including those of the American Heart Association, American Red Cross and the European Resuscitation Council, recommend several stages, designed to apply increasingly more pressure.
-Most protocols recommend first encouraging the victims to cough, and allowing them an opportunity to spontaneously clear the foreign body if they are coughing forcefully.
+Most protocols recommend first encouraging the patient to cough, and allowing them an opportunity to spontaneously clear the foreign body if they are coughing forcefully.
 If the person's airway continues to be blocked, more forceful maneuvers such as hard back slaps and abdominal thrusts (Heimlich maneuver) can be performed.
 Some guidelines recommend alternating between abdominal thrusts and back slaps while others recommend the same starting with the back slaps first.
 Having the person lean forward reduces the chances of the foreign body going back down the airway when coming up.

-Performing abdominal thrusts on someone else involves standing behind them, and providing inward and upward forceful compressions in the upper abdomen, concretely in the area located between the chest and the belly button.
+Performing abdominal thrusts on a patient involves standing behind them, and providing inward and upward forceful compressions in the upper abdomen, in the area located between the chest and the belly button.
 The rescuer usually gives the compressions using a fist that is grasped with the other hand.

 Abdominal thrusts can also be performed on oneself with the help of the objects near, for example: by leaning over a chair.
-Anyway, when the choking victim is oneself, one of the more reliable options is the usage of any specific anti-choking device.
+Anyway, when the choking patient is oneself, one of the more reliable options is the usage of any specific anti-choking device.
 In adults, there is limited evidence that the head down position can be used for self-treatment of suffocation and appears to be an option only if other maneuvers do not work.
 In contrast, in children under 1 it is recommended that the child be placed in a head down position as this appears to help increase the effectiveness of back slaps and abdominal thrusts.

-When the victim can not receive pressures on the abdomen (it can happen in case of pregnancy or excessive obesity, for example), chest thrusts are advised instead of abdominal thrusts.
+When the patient can not receive pressures on the abdomen (it can happen in case of pregnancy or excessive obesity, for example), chest thrusts are advised instead of abdominal thrusts.
 The chest thrusts are the same type of compressions but applied on the lower half of the chest bone (not in the very extreme, which is a point named xiphoid process and could be broken).

-The American Medical Association and Australian Resuscitation Council advocate sweeping the fingers across the back of the throat to attempt to dislodge airway obstructions, once the choking victim becomes unconscious.
+The American Medical Association and Australian Resuscitation Council advocate sweeping the fingers across the back of the throat to attempt to dislodge airway obstructions, once the choking patient becomes unconscious.
 However, many modern protocols and literature recommend against the use of the finger sweep.
 If the person is conscious, they should be able to remove the foreign object themselves, and if they are unconscious, a finger sweep can cause more harm.
 A finger sweep can push the foreign body further down the airway, making it harder to remove, or cause aspiration by inducing the person to vomit.
 Additionally, there is the potential for harm to the rescuer if they are unable to clearly see the oral cavity (for example, cutting a finger on jagged teeth).